-8.1.2 Hexham has a number of industrial estates, some of which are in the Neighbourhood Area, and some of which are just beyond the Neighbourhood Area (on the north bank of the Tyne).
-In particular, the Egger factory and a number of other larger commercial businesses that are outside the Neighbourhood Area have a significant role to play in providing employment for people in Hexham.

-- 8.1.3 Within the Neighbourhood Area, the three main industrial estates are the Burn Lane Industrial Estate, Haugh Lane Industrial Estate, and Bridge End Industrial Estate.
+- 8.1.2 Hexham has a number of industrial estates, some of which are in the Neighbourhood Area, and some of which are just beyond the Neighbourhood Area (on the north bank of the Tyne).
+In particular, the Egger factory and a number of other larger commercial businesses that are outside the Neighbourhood Area have a significant role to play in providing employment for people in Hexham. - 8.1.3 Within the Neighbourhood Area, the three main industrial estates are the Burn Lane Industrial Estate, Haugh Lane Industrial Estate, and Bridge End Industrial Estate.
 All of these have a wide variety of large and small businesses, some offices, some industrial units, some retail/warehouse and also other uses (such as a care home).
 These areas are highly valued, and the Plan seeks to retain these areas for employment use. - 8.1.4 The policies in this chapter focus on maintaining the vibrancy of Hexham (in combination with other policies in the Plan) and on encouraging more tourism and small business development opportunities. - 8.1.5 Hexham has a vibrant retail economy and a number of business parks and industrial estates on the periphery.
 Employment levels are relatively high, with unemployment currently standing at 3.4% for Hexham, which is a favourable comparison to the rest of the County, at 6.1%. - 8.1.6 Hexham is particularly valued for its small independent retail offer, although there are a number of 'chain' stores, such as M&S, Tesco, Next, Aldi, the Co-op and Waitrose, all of which are located outside the historic town centre.
 68% of the retail units in Hexham are regional/independent units, whilst 32% have a nationwide presence, 10% of which are 'key attractors'. - 8.1.7 The town centre also has a number of chain retail stores, but a good mix of independent traders, although the 57% of town centre users felt that the 'variety of shops' in the town centre was 'poor'.
 However, only 7% of units in the defined town centre were vacant in 2014, compared with an overall average vacancy rate of 14% for market towns.
 Since 2014 some new retail shops have opened and are proving resilient and popular (e.g. Mr Wolf, Penfax and Denize Designs), thus improving the range and quality of the town's retail offer. - 8.1.8 Chapter 7 of the NPPF states that planning policies and decisions should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation to changes in how we shop and use our town centres. - 8.1.9 Key issues which emerged from consultation with businesses and residents in relation to Hexham's local economy were largely to do with the town centre.
-The proposals were to: - promote and continue to support existing businesses in Hexham; - continue to promote a wide range of independent shops and the retail offer in Hexham; - allow more conversions to residential use above shops; - improve the appearance of Hexham's shopping streets by securing appropriate and well considered shop front design conforming to the latest Shop Front Design Guide; - maximise benefits to Hexham from the local tourism economy Hexham as a 'hub' or 'gateway' to Hadrian's Wall, Northumberland National Park and the North Pennines AONB; - provide more business units for small businesses and expanding businesses; - improve the public realm in the town centre to attract an increased number of visitors;
+The proposals were to: - promote and continue to support existing businesses in Hexham; - continue to promote a wide range of independent shops and the retail offer in Hexham; - allow more conversions to residential use above shops; - improve the appearance of Hexham's shopping streets by securing appropriate and well considered shop front design conforming to the latest Shop Front Design Guide;